genouest/GenouestBlastBundle/Resources/doc/index.rst

 How does it work?
 -----------------

-This bundle contains a ready-to-use BLAST+ form.
+This bundle contains a ready-to-use BLAST+ form (tested with blast+ 2.2.25+).
 The BLAST+ jobs are launched on computation machines (SGE cluster for example) using GenouestSchedulerBundle.
 The results can be viewed and downloaded in different formats (html, txt, csv, xml, ...)
+The CSRF protection is disable by default on this blast form, as there is no particular security risk with it.

 .. _installation-label:
 Installation
 ------------

+You need to have blast+ installed and properly configured.
+Blast+ binaries should be in the PATH of the computing machines.

-First install GenouestSchedulerBundle which is required by this bundle.
+Install GenouestSchedulerBundle which is required by this bundle.

 Checkout a copy of the bundle code::